 This would produce something similar to the following:

-you can see that there is great potential in using a Query String (URL) Filter with MDX functions.
+By this point you can see that there is great potential in using a Query String (URL) Filter with MDX functions.
 Using this trick you can create very dynamic dashboards which can be controlled using query string parameters instead of having to hard code a conditional formula into PerformancePoint Filter.
 Just remember, as with anytime you are passing query string parameters in a URL, make sure that you understand how a savvy user may try to modify it to gain access to information that you did not intend.

 No comments: